kishanmistry1/spotify-genre-classification-Group-5/README.md

 ## Expected output

-Plots showing the original dataset and grouped dataset are produced.
-For each model, the optimal hyperparameter, final F1 score on test data and the plots showing the mean F1 score against hyperparameter values is outputted.
-For Random Forest, a confusion matrix is also produced.
+Plots showing the original dataset and grouped dataset are produced and saved.
+For each model, the optimal hyperparameter and final F1 score on test data are outputted.
+The plots showing the mean F1 score against hyperparameter values is produced and saved for each model.
+For Random Forest, a confusion matrix is also produced and saved.

 The expected run time is about 11 minutes to run through all experiments.
 For individual experiments the approximate run times are:
 <br> RFC : 400 seconds